Alberta’s Education Act

 - a requirement for a code of conduct for students that addresses bullying behaviours

-In November of 2015, the Alberta Education Minister directed every school board in Alberta to develop policies, regulations and procedures addressing the board’s responsibility as it relates to sexual and gender minorities.
-In January 2016, Alberta Education released Guidelines for schools to be used by school boards to create policies and guidelines supporting LGBTQ* students, families and staff.
+In November of 2015, the Minister of Education directed every school board in Alberta to develop policies, regulations and procedures addressing the board’s responsibility as it relates to sexual and gender minorities.

-Contact your administration for more information about your school board’s guidelines.
+Contact your administration for more information about your school board’s policies and procedures.

 Gay-Straight/Queer-Straight Alliances (GSAs/QSAs)

-GSAs/QSAs are student groups found in some K-12 schools.
+Gay-Straight Alliances (GSAs) and Queer Straight Alliances (QSAs) are student groups found in some K-12 schools.
 These groups create supportive and safe environments for sexual and gender minorities and their allies.
 Schools looking for ways to create a safer school space, reduce bullying and support human rights and social justice related to sexual orientation and gender diversity may choose to start a GSA/QSA.
-In Alberta, students who request such a group are guaranteed the right to start the group in their school, have regular meetings in a safe space, have an adult supervisor/sponsor and name the club.
+In Alberta, students who request such a group are guaranteed the right to start the group in their school, have regular meetings in a safe space, have an adult supervisor/sponsor and name the club, after consultation with the principal.

 Positive impacts of GSAs/QSAs include: